• Skip to primary navigation

 Want even more chocolate?

-Add some chocolate sprinkles in with the crushed Cadbury Mini Eggs, or use a vegetable peeler to make some chocolate shavings to add with the whole mini eggs.
+Add some chocolate sprinkles in with the crushed Cadbury Mini Eggs, or use a vegetable peeler to make some chocolate shavings or chocolate curls to add with the whole mini eggs.

 Make a Quick Chocolate Ganache